SusmithaVenkittaraman/Weather_Data_Analysis/README.md

 The VacationPy jupyetr notebook has the analysis with google maps and API requests.

 # note
-Please use your own API keys by putting them in the api_keys.py.
+1.Please use your own API keys by putting them in the api_keys.py.
+2.The csv is saved in resources folder in the name cities_weather_data and the path is './Resources/cities_weather_data.csv'